KteProject/KteRising/README.md

 # Commands

-- /kterising start:
+- /kterising start
   Starts the game.

-- /kterising reload:
+- /kterising reload
   Refreshes the config and messages.

-- /kterising mode <mode>:
+- /kterising mode <mode>
   You activate the mode you want.

-- /kterising skip:
+- /kterising skip
   Skips the mining part of classic modes

 - /kterising freeze
   Freezes the rise of lava

+- /kterising vote
+  Opens the vote menu

 # PlaceholderAPI

 - %KteRising_survivor%
   It’s displays the survivors.

 - %KteRising_mode%
   It shows the selected mods.

 - %KteRising_time%
   It’s shows the remaining time and how much time has passed.

 - %KteRising_pvp%
   It shows whether PvP is enabled or disabled.

 - %KteRising_lava%
   It indicates the layer of the lava.

+- %KteRising_win%
+  Shows how many matches you won.

+- %KteRising_kill%
+  Shows how many times you killed the player

+- %KteRising_death%
+  Shows how many times you've died.

+- %KteRising_match%
+ Indicates whether the match has started.

+- %KteRising_player%
+  Shows your name in the game

+- %KteRising_teammode%
+  Indicates whether team mode is active or not

+- %KteRising_team%
+  Indicates which team you're on

+- %KteRising_teammates%
+  Indicates teammates

 # Permissions